 Why are you like this, America?

 This all sounds really fun and not depressing at all, right?
 As far as Breaking Bad comparison goes, it basically ends at the gate because this novel is dark and morose AF.
-Along with exploring the many ways the U.S. medical system fails so many people, McDonald weaves in the realities of the uncontrolled opioid crisis.
+Along with exploring the many ways the U.S. medical system fails people, McDonald weaves in the realities of the uncontrolled opioid crisis.